 Tip: The navigation defaults will change depending on the size of the document you’re working with – but you can switch the navigation mode by holding down the Ctrl key while rolling your mouse’s scroll wheel.

 7. Your contact with a Bluebeam Certified Instructor won’t end after class is over

-Something I want to emphasize is that as your Bluebeam instructor, our contact does not have to end after the course is over.
-At the end of my Bluebeam Revu training courses, I will always provide my email for all participants as I want to continue to help them throughout their exploration of the program.
-I will always take any questions about Bluebeam Revu, whether it’s how to perform a process or solving issues that may arise, and I am always happy to provide as much extra support as I can.
-By attending a Bluebeam Revu training course, in addition to gaining the skills needed to excel in the program, students will have access to a Bluebeam Certified Instructor who will continue to be supportive even after the course has ended.
+I want to emphasize that as your Bluebeam instructor, our contact does not have to end after the course is over.
+At the end of my Bluebeam Revu training courses, I always provide my email for all participants.
+I want to continue to help them throughout their exploration of the program.
+I always take any questions about Bluebeam Revu, whether it’s how to perform a process or solving issues that may arise.
+I am always happy to provide as much extra support as I can.
+By attending a Bluebeam Revu training course, students will have access to a Bluebeam Certified Instructor who will continue to support them even after the course has ended.

 Tip: Did you know you can email PDFs directly from Revu?
 If you use a local email client, you can share PDFs via email from the File dropdown menu without even needing to leave Revu.

 8. You’ll find out about tools you didn’t even know existed

 Beyond the Markup Tools and Stamps, Bluebeam Revu features a large selection of tools that you can use for tracking changes in revisions, editing aspects of your PDF, performing estimations, and so on.
 With the program so loaded with different tools and functions it can be difficult to know how to use them without some guidance.
 In both my Bluebeam Revu Essentials and Bluebeam Revu Advanced training courses, we will cover a wide variety of tools and how to use them.
 After the course, you will know exactly what tools are available and where to locate them when using Bluebeam Revu.